 As soon as the position turns profitable, your Trailing Stop will follow the price automatically, maintaining the previously established distance.

 Following the example above, please bear in mind, however, that your trade needs to be running a profit large enough for the Trailing Stop to move above your open price, before your profit can be guaranteed.

 Trailing Stops (TS) are attached to your opened positions, but it’s important to remember that if you have a trailing stop on MT4, you need to have the platform open for it to be successfully executed.
 However, if you are trading on xStation, your Trailing Stops are in place even if you log out.

 To set a trailing stop, right-click the open position in the ‘Terminal’ window and specify your desired pip value of distance between the Take Profit level and the current price in Trailing Stop menu.

-After that Trailing Stop is now activated.
-From now if price changes in the profitable market side, TP will make stop loss level follow the price automatically.
+Your Trailing Stop is now activated.
+From now on in case the price changes in the profitable market side, the TP will make the Stop Loss level follow the price automatically.

 Trailing Stops can be easily deactivated by clicking on the trailing stop box in the trade modification module.

 As you can see, xStation 5 provides you with plenty of ways to protect your positions in just one second.
 Remember, however, that all trading carries a level of risk and trading CFDs on a leveraged basis involves significant risk of loss to your capital.

 Test your knowledge of this lesson with our quiz:START QUIZ